damdalf/Notes-For-Java/RoadToJavaDeveloper/GitHub.md

 ***
 >git add fileName.format
 * Adds the new file to the staging area, or if a deletion of a file occurred, removes the file from the staging area.
+>git add .
+* Adds all changes that have been made in your local repository (namely the current directory) to the actual repository, rather than a specific file.

 ***
 ### **STAGING FILES**